Class Schedules and Catalog Background Image

 • The second deadline results in a "W" (withdrawal) rather than an evaluative grade and no refund.

-• The third deadline is the 60 percent withdrawal date for calculating return of title 5 funds for financial aid purposes.
+• The third deadline is the 60 percent withdrawal date for calculating the return of Title 4 funds for financial aid purposes.

 • The fourth deadline is the 75 percent withdrawal date after which students will be issued an evaluative grade and no refund.